-Our companies employs 22 full time employees.
-Do we have to issue the new ACA Forms 1094 and 1095 to employees and the IRS under the affordable care act (ACA).
+Our companies employ 22 full-time employees.
+Do we have to issue the new ACA Forms 1094 and 1095 to employees and the IRS under the affordable care act (ACA)?
 I believe we are exempt, but I wanted to confirm if our company needs to issue these ACA forms.

 The IRS recently released an update on the tax rules for health reimbursement accounts in relation to the Affordable Care Act (ACA) and S Corporations.
 This update addresses small businesses that do not offer healthcare coverage, but do reimburse employees for insurance purchased on the healthcare exchanges.
 The IRS is waiving noncompliance penalties for the 2014 tax year and the first half of 2015.